Scalable Estimation of Crossed Random Effects Models via Multi-way Discretization: Optimization algorithm for ordered probit model with crossed effects

 \section{Optimization algorithm for ordered probit model with crossed effects}

 We here provide details of the optimization algorithm for fitting the ordered probit model with crossed effects, used in Section~5 in the main document.
-Instead of the maximization steps in Algorithm~\ref{algo1}, we use an one-step updating of the Newton-Raphson method.
+Instead of the maximization steps in Algorithm~1 in the main text, we use an one-step updating of the Newton-Raphson method.
 Note that the penalized likelihood function is given by